-- Electronic calls can be used for wolf hunting.
-Trapping - WMU 313 is closed to wolf trapping in the Deckard Flats to Trail Creek Wolf Trapping Closure Area. - Wolf trap pan tension must be at least 10 pounds in Regions 1,2,3,4, and 5. - Trappers must immediately dispatch a trapped wolf by gunshot - unless otherwise authorized not to do so by FWP prior to wolf-trapping efforts.
+- Snares are a lawful method of trapping during the wolf trapping season.
+Snaring is permitted on public and private lands consistent with trapping season dates, EXCEPTION: Snaring is not allowed on public lands within the Lynx Protection Zones (LPZs).
+Additional snare regulations are on page 6. - The trapping season in and near occupied grizzly bear habitat as depicted on the map on page 14 and described on page 6 is December 31, but could be adjusted to as early as November 29 based on conditions.
+Check FWP website for any adjustments. - WMU 313 is closed to wolf trapping in the Deckard Flats to Trail Creek Wolf Trapping Closure Area. - Wolf trap pan tension must be at least 10 pounds in Regions 1,2,3,4, and 5. - Trappers must immediately dispatch a trapped wolf by gunshot unless otherwise authorized not to do so by FWP prior to wolf-trapping efforts.